CristianLona/Quiniela-App/README.md

 ## 🧠 What I Built & Learned

 -   Designed a full-stack architecture separating frontend and backend responsibilities
--   Built REST APIs following HTTP and REST principles
+-   Built REST APIs following HTTP and REST principles alongside WebSocket Gateways
 -   Applied TypeScript to improve code safety and maintainability
--   Integrated Firebase for authentication and data management
+-   Integrated Firebase for authentication and NoSQL data management
 -   Implemented a modern, polished UI using Tailwind CSS and React ecosystem best practices
 -   Structured the project with scalability and maintainability in mind
+-   **Deployed to Google Cloud Platform** via Firebase Hosting and Cloud Functions (2nd Gen).

 ---